THE SEVENTH PLAGUE

 THE ROAD TO ARMAGEDDON

-At this point in time God unleashes the plagues.
-God’s people are being persecuted, but the plagues targets selectively the persecutors of God’s people (16:2, 6, 10).
-However, the people are so hardened that they cannot change.
+After that point in time, God unleashes the plagues.
+God’s people are being persecuted, but the plagues selectively target the persecutors of God’s people (Rev 16:2, 6, 10).
+However, the people of the world are so hardened that they are unable to repent.
 It is not that God does not want to save them:

-However, the wicked are beyond the point of no return, and continue to blaspheme God (16:9, 11, 21) and to persecute His people.
-But their support for their religions wane, depicted by the symbol of the Euphrates drying up, because they now realise that it is false.
+However, the wicked are beyond the point of return and continue to blaspheme God (Rev 16:9, 11, 21) and to persecute His people.
+But support for their religion wanes, depicted by the symbol of the Euphrates drying up, because they now realize that it is false.

-But then Satan strikes back with a renewed attack, using his supernatural forces to unite the kings of the earth behind him False religion is replaced with outright Satanism.
-Previously Satan corrupted true religion to create false religion, and the people did not know that they were really following Satan, but now they know exactly who they are following.
-Knowingly they join forces against God, determined to exterminate all His followers on earth.
+But then Satan strikes back with a renewed attack, using his supernatural forces to unite the kings of the earth behind him.
+False Christianity joins forces with Satanism.
+Previously, Satan created false religion by corrupting true religion.
+Consequently, the people did not know that they were really following Satan.
+But now they know.
+Knowingly, they join forces against God, determined to exterminate all His followers on earth.

 It is in this context that the seventh plague (Armageddon) brings an end to Babylon (Satanism at this stage), the Beast and the False Prophet.

 (A) This plague, and the plagues in general, are symbols and must not be interpreted literally.

 (B) When Babylon is destroyed in the seventh plague, the Beast and the False Prophet are also destroyed.